MakinaHQ/makina-periphery/SPECIFICATIONS.md

 The fee manager is the contract that performs fee calculation, and dispatch them to designated receivers.

-**WatermarkFeeManager (ID = 1):** Calculates both fixed fees (management fee + staking module fee) and a variable performance fee.
+**WatermarkFeeManager (ID = 1):** Calculates both fixed fees (management fee + security module fee) and a variable performance fee.
 A high watermark mechanism ensures performance fees are charged only when the current share price exceeds the stored watermark.

-## Staking Module
+## Security Module

-The staking module serves as an insurance reserve, designed to mitigate losses in the event of a shortfall caused by incidents such as hacks, bad debt, or a depeg.
+The security module serves as an insurance reserve, designed to mitigate losses in the event of a shortfall caused by incidents such as hacks, bad debt, or a depeg.

-Machine shareholders can stake their shares in the staking module.
-In the event of a shortfall, the staked shares can be burned to cover losses.
+Machine shareholders can lock their shares in the security module.
+In the event of a shortfall, the locked shares can be burned to cover losses.

-In return, staking participants receive enhanced yields, distributed as a portion of the machine’s minted fee shares.
+In return, locking participants receive enhanced yields, distributed as a portion of the machine’s minted fee shares.

 ## Flashloan Aggregator